JustDoItAbhi/e-comProject/README.md

-  5 IN ORDER SERVCIE = USER MUST SIGN IN TO PLACE AN ORDER WITH ADDRESS AND OTHER DETAILS PERMITTED ALL 6 USER CANNOT HAVE PERMISSIONS TO CHANGE PRICE AND OR EDITING ANY FORM 7 PAYMENT ONLY AUTHENTICATED USER CAN ENTER IN THIS SERVCE 8.IF CUSTOMER WILL FORGET PASSWORD THEN ADD RESET PASSWORD OPTION == 1 if someone forgot password then customer must send email in path variable to to get confirmation then admin will match the request if customer email matches with database then admin should issue then link to update password , how it should work ? we will use customers old password bcrypt link to match with old password bcrypt password if matches then we can issue the new update new password option to user ;
+  5 IN ORDER SERVCIE = USER MUST SIGN IN TO PLACE AN ORDER WITH ADDRESS AND OTHER DETAILS PERMITTED ALL 6 USER CANNOT HAVE PERMISSIONS TO CHANGE PRICE AND OR EDITING ANY FORM 7 PAYMENT ONLY AUTHENTICATED USER CAN ENTER IN THIS SERVCE 8 ADD ADRESS TO USER TO CAN SEND ORDER TO HOME ADDRESS  == DONE 9.IF CUSTOMER WILL FORGET PASSWORD THEN ADD RESET PASSWORD OPTION == 1 if someone forgot password then customer must send email in path variable to to get confirmation then admin will match the request if customer email matches with database then admin should issue then link to update password , how it should work ? we will use customers old password bcrypt link to match with old password bcrypt password if matches then we can issue the new update new password option to user ;==DONE